Farnesol

-Farnesol is produced from 5-carbon isoprene compounds in both plants and animals.
-Phosphate-activated derivatives of farnesol are the building blocks of possibly all acyclic sesquiterpenoids.
-These compounds are doubled to form 30-carbon squalene, which is the precursor for steroids in plants, animals, and fungi.
-Farnesol and its derivatives are important starting compounds for natural and artificial organic synthesis.

 Uses

 Farnesol is present in many essential oils such as citronella, neroli, cyclamen, lemon grass, tuberose, rose, musk, balsam, and tolu.
 It is used in perfumery to emphasize the odors of sweet, floral perfumes.
 It enhances perfume scent by acting as a co-solvent that regulates the volatility of the odorants.
-It is especially used in lilac perfumes.
+It is especially used in lilac and peony perfumes.
+Farnesol and its ester derivatives are important precursors for a variety of other compounds used as fragrances and vitamins.

-Farnesol is a natural pesticide for mites and is a pheromone for several other insects.

-In a 1994 report released by five top cigarette companies, farnesol was listed as one of 599 additives to cigarettes.
-It is a flavoring ingredient.